goldmermaid/MLU-MLOps-Lab/README.md

 # MLU-MLOps Lab

+In this lab, we will create and experiment an end-to-end ML Pipeline.
+This ML pipeline supports by an automated infrastructure for training, testing, deploying and integrating ML Models.
-In this lab, we will create an end-to-end ML Pipeline for training a model, testing it, deploying it in two different environments: DEV environment for QA/Development (simple endpoint) and PRD environment for Production (HA/Elastic endpoint).
+Furthermore, the model can be deployed in two different environments: DEV environment for QA/Development (simple endpoint) and PRD environment for Production (HA/Elastic endpoint).
+In addition, we will apply some stress tests to check the ML system scaliability and stability.
 The lab content is also lectured by the ML Operation (MLOps) course in [Amazon Machine Learning University (MLU)](https://aws.amazon.com/machine-learning/mlu/).